PHT-Medic/documentation/docs/cord_demo.md

 {
   "query": "Patient", # Recourses queried
   "data": {
-    "output_format": "json". # raw, json and XML are currently supported "filename": "patients.json" # file name and format to be loaded in the code }
+    "output_format": "json", # raw json and XML are currently supported "filename": "patients.json" # file name and format to be loaded in the code }
 }